stonepros/stone/doc/radosgw/nfs.rst

 When regular gateway instances and NFS-Ganesha instances overlap the same data resources, they will be accessible from both the standard S3 API and through the NFS-Ganesha instance as exported.
-You can co-locate the NFS-Ganesha instance with a Ceph Object Gateway instance on the same host.
+You can co-locate the NFS-Ganesha instance with a Stone Object Gateway instance on the same host.

 RGW vs RGW NFS